tugberk963/DMS/README.md

 ## Project Purpose
 DMS aims to bring together healthcare service providers (hospitals, health clinics, etc.) and patients, facilitating processes such as appointment scheduling and secure storage of medical records.
+In this final project, project's main functionalities builded on Rust as back-end canisters.

-## Project Features
+## Project Vision
-### Patient and Healthcare Providers on Single Interface:
+### Single Interface for Patients and Healthcare Providers:
-  Patients can perform tasks such as scheduling appointments, searching for doctors, and viewing medical records.
-  Healthcare providers can handle tasks like doctor assignment, appointment tracking, and updating medical records.
+  DMS aiming to provide a unified platform where both patients and healthcare providers can access and manage all medical service operations.
+Patients can schedule appointments, search for doctors, and view medical records, while healthcare providers can handle tasks such as doctor assignment, appointment tracking, and updating medical records, all through a single interface which stands on Internet Computer.
 ### Appointment Scheduling System:
   Patients can schedule appointments with suitable doctors or departments through DMS.
 The appointment calendar displays the availability of doctors and allows patients to book appointments at their preferred times.
 ### Medical Record Security:
   Patients' medical records are securely stored on the Internet Computer.
   Data is protected with end-to-end encryption and robust security protocols.
   Access is restricted to authorized users only.
+### Utilization of Data for Predictive Healthcare Services:
+The data collected within DMS can be leveraged to train machine learning models for predictive healthcare services.
+These machine learning models can analyze patterns and trends within the data to make predictions related to patients' health outcomes, potential diseases, or treatment effectiveness.
+### Enhanced Healthcare Services through AI:
+By utilizing AI-driven predictive models, DMS can enhance healthcare services by providing proactive and personalized care to patients.
+For example, the AI model can identify individuals at higher risk for certain health conditions and recommend preventive measures or early interventions to mitigate those risks.
+### Improving Healthcare Accessibility and Efficiency:
+AI-driven predictive models can also help in optimizing resource allocation and improving healthcare service efficiency.
+By predicting patient needs and allocating resources accordingly, healthcare providers can streamline their operations and ensure better accessibility to healthcare services for all patients.

-## Project Vision
+## Project

 Project Vision

 ## Project Setup